 Behavioral psychology is one of the first things they teach you when you go to college.
 It’s introductory psychology, and it’s pretty simple to understand.
 People are peculiar.
 Trying to understand what makes them behave can drive you absolutely batty.
 Trying to figure out why you didn’t make the sale or what causes people to bounce right off of your site can be balanced in the confines of using behavioral psychology in your social media updates.
+Taking it one step further, using behavioral psychology can help you achieve very positive social media marketing results.

 This is all Psychology 101.
 Pretty simple, and, if I had half a brain, I would have started all of these social media psychology posts with this one, but I didn’t.
 Alas, it was not to be.
 However, I can make up for it by showing you some pretty neat things that you can do to determine someone’s behavior in regard to social media that will drive traffic right to your site.